10 Tips to Make Friends as an Introvert

 Tip 1: Embrace Your Introversion

-First things first, it's crucial to embrace your introverted nature.
-Understand that being an introvert is not a flaw; it’s just a different way of experiencing the world.
+First of all, it's crucial to embrace your introverted nature.
+Understand that being an introvert is not a flaw.
+It’s just a different way of experiencing the world.

 • Deep Listening: Use your ability to listen intently.
 People appreciate being heard, and this can help you form strong, lasting connections.